-I talk (and dream and think) – a LOT – about creating a home that feels like a haven.
+I think – a LOT – about creating a home that feels like a haven –

 Why?
-Because your home is your TURF – It’s the one place on earth where you will have the most impact!
+Because, It’s the one place on earth where you will have the most impact!

-The thought of having that kind of impact on someone else’s life is a bit scary and intimidating – but, it’s also pretty Amazing – not in an egotistical sort of way but in a – “Wow, let me be a part of the solution” – kind of way.
+To be honest – the thought of having that kind of influence on someone else’s life is a bit scary and intimidating – but it’s also pretty Amazing – not in an egotistical sort of way but in a – “Wow, let me be a part of the solution” – kind of way.

 Create a Welcoming Entrance